TheIconfactory/Tapestry/Documentation/API.md

 Returns an `Object` representation of the XML data, much like `JSON.parse` does.

-_NOTE:_ Do not assume that the order of the keys in the object dictionaries will be the same as they occurred in the XML.
+> **Note:** Do not assume that the order of the keys in the object dictionaries will be the same as they occurred in the XML.
 No order is preserved during processing (as is the case with JSON parsing).

 To deal with the differences between XML and JavaScript objects (JSON), some processing is done on the XML.